-SCCHA's Tenant Portal continues to be a useful way for participants to communicate with Agency staff, especially as the Agency remains closed to the public due to COVID-19.
-Participants have convenient access to information regarding their Section 8 assistance, rent portion, and can communicate changes in income or family composition and submit paperwork directly to their caseworker.
-Since SCCHA's offices have closed to the public, the number of program participants who use the Tenant Portal has almost doubled.
+SCCHA's Tenant Portal, launched in 2019, continued to allow participants to communicate with Agency staff, especially as the Agency remained closed to the public due to COVID-19.
+Participants conveniently access information regarding their Section 8 assistance, rent portion, communicate changes in income or family composition, and submit paperwork directly to their caseworker.
+This fiscal year saw an increase of 3,000 Tenant Portal users bringing the total number of users to over 5,600.